 Chop N Drop

-The best time to “Chop-N-Drop” as it’s called, is at the end of the dry season, entering the rainy season.
+It helps if the mulch can get a good rain or a good watering after it starts to decay.
 This is to prevent the mulch from drying out and blowing away, prevent fire hazard, and the mulch helps hold in the moisture that accumulates.

 The water also speeds the decomposition of the mulch.